 Doors and windows

 In most burglaries, the criminals broke into the house or flat through the door, either by forcing the lock or kicking it in.
 So make sure your doors are strong and secure.
-Consider fitting a bar for extra strength; a locksmith can advise you on how best to do it.
+Consider fitting a bar for extra strength.
+To find the most secure locks which suits your security requirements, visit the Master Locksmiths’ Association website.
+It also provides a list of registered locksmiths who will be able to provide advice and information and give you practical help to ensure your locks are suitable.

 Glass panels on doors are particularly vulnerable.
 If you have one on your door you could replace it with laminated glass, which is stronger.
 You can also buy a film in a DIY store that you can stick over the glass to make it harder to break.